 The official version of an Act or Regulation is the paper copy published by and available from the Queen's Printer.
 Paper copies may also be viewed at the Yukon Public Law Library.
 The originals of the Acts enacted by the Legislature are in the custody of the Clerk of the Legislative Assembly and the originals of Regulations enacted are in the custody of the Registrar of Regulations.

 The Yukon Legislation Website is updated continually as new laws and provisions come into force.
 Every effort is made to update the website as soon as possible after the new laws are available.
-New regulations and amendments to existing regulations are usually posted within 15 business days.
-New Acts and amendments to existing Acts are usually posted within 20 business days.
+The unofficial consolidated Acts and the Acts listed in the Table of Public Statutes are current to the currency date.
+The consolidated Regulations are current to September 30, 2016 and any regulations enacted after that date are listed as “new” under Acts and Regulations and under New Regulations and are usually posted within 10 business days.

 On the Yukon Legislation Website, there are several ways to access Acts and Regulations.
 You can access all current Acts and Regulations by clicking on Acts and Regulations.
 To browse, use the alphabet list to link to pages containing Acts beginning with a given letter.
 Scroll down the page until you find the title of the Act you want and click on the icon beside the title.
 You can then click on the icon beside Act or Regulations.
-If you click on Act, you can access the Act and links to any Acts that amend the Act.
+If you click on Act, you can access the current unofficial consolidated version of the Act.
 If you click on Regulations, you can access the consolidated Regulations made under the Act and any New Regulations made since the last update to the consolidation.

 You can also look at Acts passed in each year (from 2003 onwards) by clicking on Annual Acts and clicking on the link to each year.

-Acts can also be accessed under the Table of Public Statutes, Part 1 which lists Acts in alphabetical order and has links to amendments made to the Acts.
+Acts can also be accessed under the Table of Public Statutes, Part 1 which lists Acts in alphabetical order and has links to amendments made to the Acts since 2003.

 To find regulations, you can also click in the Index of Regulations.
 This is a list of all consolidated Regulations of the Yukon in alphabetical order by Act.
 You can scroll through this list and access the Regulation you wish to look at.
 The Index also includes the legislative history of all of the Orders-in-Council that have amended the Regulations (and these amendments are included in the consolidated Regulations).
 You can access these amending Orders-in-Council by clicking on the link.